sdonohoo/forecasting/internal_docs/tsperf_rules.md

 ### Vision

 Our vision it to establish a leading framework that allows discovery and comparison of various time-series forecasting algorithms and architectures on a cloud-based environment.
-This framework will allow data scientists or customers to discover the best approach that fits their use case cost, time and quality perspective.
+This framework will allow data scientists or customers to discover the best approach that fits their use case from cost, time and quality perspective.
-TSPerf framework is designed to facilitate data scientist’s community participation and contribution through the development of implementations against a given set of forecasting problems and datasets.
-Once submitted, implementations will be measured in terms of standard metrics of model accuracy, operation cost and model training time.
-Each implementation will include all the necessary instruction and tools that will ensure reproducibility of the implementation in the customer local environment.
+TSPerf framework is designed to facilitate data science community participation and contribution through the development of implementations against a given set of forecasting problems and datasets.
+Once submitted, implementations will be measured in terms of standard metrics of model accuracy, training cost and model training time.
+Each implementation will include all the necessary instruction and tools that will ensure reproducibility on Azure customer's subscription.
 Note: The TSPerf vision shared common principles with the [MLPerf](https://mlperf.org/) vision and designed to be proposed as a new track after an internal validation of the concept.